kasimok/SideBySideToMVHEVC/README.md

 Port Apple's Coverting 3D video sample code to iOS.

+WARNIG: Don't press the Convert button again is there is an ongoing task!

 # Converting side-by-side 3D video to multiview HEVC

 Create video content for visionOS by converting an existing 3D HEVC file to a multiview HEVC format.